 Welcome to Pro-G Plays, our new feature where we give you the inside track on what's been whirring in our disc drives this week.
 We'll be honest (so if we've been playing Superman on the N64 we'll tell you).
 But if we've been hammering the latest billion-selling blockbuster we'll let you know about that too.
 Enough small-talk.
 Read on, and let us know what you've been playing in the comments section below.

-James Orry, News Editor - Project Gotham Racing 4, Xbox 360
+James Orry, News Editor - Football Manager 2008, PC

-Simon Hunter, Associate Producer, Pro-G TV - Call of Duty 4: Modern Warfare Beta, Xbox 360
+Simon Hunter, Associate Producer, Pro-G TV - Project Gotham 4, Xbox 360